DarkGeekMS/ApeX-Web/README.md

 ## Brief Description

-Front-End code of ApeX, a social media application that mimicks reddit.
+Front-End code of ApeX, a social media application that mimics reddit.

 ## Utilized Technologies